Inklingo

 nounB1general

-Use 'puesta' when referring to a clutch of eggs laid by an animal, like a bird or reptile.
+Use 'puesta' specifically when referring to a batch or clutch of eggs laid by an animal, or metaphorically for a 'batch' of something.

 A stack of colorful poker chips placed in the center of a green gaming table, representing a wager.